parmarhemeen05/LEAD-CAPTURE-AUTOMATION/README.md

-# Lead Capture Automation using n8n
+# 🚀 Lead Capture Automation using n8n

-## Project Overview

-This project automates the lead management process using **n8n**, **Google Sheets**, and **Gmail**.
-When a new lead is submitted through a webhook (simulating a website contact form), the workflow automatically stores the lead details in Google Sheets, notifies the business owner via email, and sends a confirmation email to the customer.
+An automated Lead Management workflow built with **n8n**, **Google Sheets**, and **Gmail**.
+This workflow captures customer inquiries through a webhook, stores the lead information in Google Sheets, notifies the business owner, and sends an automatic confirmation email to the customer.

 ---

-## Objective
+## 📌 Project Overview

+This project demonstrates how workflow automation can eliminate manual lead management tasks.

+Whenever a customer submits their information, the workflow automatically:

-- Capture lead information from a form submission.
+- Receives the lead through a Webhook
-- Store lead data in Google Sheets.
+- Stores the lead in Google Sheets
-- Notify the business owner instantly.
+- Sends an email notification to the business owner
-- Send an automatic confirmation email to the customer.
+- Sends a confirmation email to the customer

-- Demonstrate workflow automation using n8n.
+This project was developed using **n8n Cloud** and Google services.

 ---

+## 🎯 Objectives

+- Automate lead collection
+- Store lead data securely
+- Notify the business owner instantly
+- Send automatic confirmation emails
+- Demonstrate real-world workflow automation

+---

-## Technologies Used
+# 🛠️ Technologies Used

 - n8n Cloud
 - Google Sheets API